 Why is this valley so flat, when it is located in amongst the high mountain peaks?

-Because in the Middle Ages, the Bourg-d’Oisans Plain was actually covered by a lake… Saint-Laurent-du-Lac, the former name of the town, was therefore built above the water level, around the church we see today.
+Because in the Middle Ages, Le Bourg-d’Oisans plain was actually covered by a lake… Saint-Laurent-du-Lac, the former name of the town, was therefore built above the water level, around the church we see today.

 The Flood of Grenoble